-Belbin is integrated into the third and final stage of the leadership program.
-Unlike other program stages, this stage focuses more on team leadership and building high performing teams rather than individual leadership skills.
-What makes Stage 3 unique is that Novo will bring team members into this program.
-This feature enables participants to grasp the knowledge and apply it in their daily job at the same time.
+Course leaders have integrated Belbin reports into the third and final stage of their leadership programme, which focuses on team leadership and building high-performing teams.
+In this stage, team members are also present.
+This enables participants to grasp the knowledge and apply it in their day-to-day job.

-Understand what it takes to achieve team efficiency, and explore as a team how to drive personal behaviour change to elevate team spirit.
+Leaders explore how to drive personal behaviour change within the team to maximise efficiency and elevate team spirit.